 BMO's Canadian P&C banking business is one of the top five in Canada in all core product areas, providing a full range of lending, deposit and treasury management products and services to eight million customers.
 Canadian P&C continues to focus on strengthening customer loyalty in order to generate growth in a competitive environment, as well as increasing digital capabilities to augment the customer experience.
-Personal Banking provides customers with a wide range of products and services, including chequing and savings accounts, credit cards, mortgages and everyday financial and investment advice.
-Our employees are focused on providing exceptional service to all of our customers every time they interact with us.
+Personal Banking provides customers with a wide range of products and services, including chequing and savings accounts, credit cards, mortgages, personal loans, small business lending and everyday financial and investment advice.
+The Bank's employees are focused on providing exceptional service to all of our customers in every interaction and helping them make real financial progress.

-Canadian P&C's award winning commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans of up to \$25 million.
-Commercial Banking provides small business and commercial banking customers with a broad suite of commercial products and services, including business deposit accounts, commercial credit cards, business loans and commercial mortgages, cash management solutions, foreign exchange and specialized banking programs.
-Our Commercial bankers partner with our customers to help them grow and manage their business.
+Canadian P&C's award winning1 commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans of up to \$25 million.
+Commercial Banking provides clients with a broad suite of commercial products and services, including business deposit accounts, commercial credit cards, business loans and commercial mortgages, cash management solutions, foreign exchange and specialized banking programs.
+The Bank's Commercial bankers partner with clients to help them grow and manage their business.